stefanofa/awesome/TOPICS.md

 *   [kysely-org/kysely](https://github.com/kysely-org/kysely) - A type-safe typescript SQL query builder

 *   [tursodatabase/libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.

+*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
+Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

 ## key-value